HsiangHung/Machine_Learning_Note/ML_application/NLP/TF-IDF.md

-# TF-IDF and Match Score
+# TF-IDF and TF-IDF Match Score

+The TF-IDF match score can also be an important relevance signal for the model.
+It is a similarity score based on a text match between the query terms and the document.

 Assume we have 3 documents in the corpus: